 There’s enough here for those of you who enjoy history: The capital, Aosta, has ancient Roman ruins and with its attractive cobbled streets and good shopping, it makes for an excellent base.
 Aosta Valley is also politically interesting, since it’s an autonomous region.
 And despite its agricultural background, it’s one of the wealthiest regions in Italy.
 The cuisine is simple but based on fresh ingredients from the mountains and streams.
 A much enjoyed dish here is the fonduta, made by melting fontina cheese with milk, butter and eggs.
-The cook tops the resulting fondue with sliced white truffles.

 See my post “Travel Guide for Valle d’Aosta” for more information

 Lombardy, Italy’s richest and most developed region, often seems to have more in common with its northern European neighbors than with the rest of Italy.
 Given its history, this is hardly surprising: it takes its name from invading Lombards, and was ruled for almost two centuries by the French and Austrians.
 Lombardy has profited by being a commercial crossroads, too.
 Not surprising, too, is that Northern Europe takes Milan more seriously than Rome, and the region’s businesses and banks wield political as well as economic power.
 Upper reaches of Lombardy’s valleys are largely unspoiled, its towns and cities retain their medieval cores, and the famed Italian lakes are surrounded by stunning scenery and lush vegetation.
 Milan dominates the plains of the southern part of Lombardy.
 Lombardy is home to plenty of great art, culture, and food.
 Main cities to visit include: